syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 //New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
-//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();
+//Instantiate the spreadsheet creation engine using (ExcelEngine excelEngine = new ExcelEngine())
+{
   //Instantiate the Excel application object IApplication application = excelEngine.Excel;

   //Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013;

   //A new workbook is created equivalent to creating a new workbook in Excel
   //Create a workbook with 1 worksheet
   IWorkbook workbook = application.Workbooks.Create(1);

-//Access first worksheet from the workbook
-IWorksheet worksheet = workbook.Worksheets[0];
+  //Access first worksheet from the workbook IWorksheet worksheet = workbook.Worksheets[0];

   //Adding text to a cell
   worksheet.Range["A1"].Text = "Hello World";

   //Saving the workbook as stream
   FileStream stream = new FileStream("Sample.xlsx", FileMode.Create, FileAccess.ReadWrite);
   workbook.SaveAs(stream);

   //Dispose stream
   stream.Dispose();

   //Closing the workbook
   workbook.Close();

-//Dispose the Excel engine
-excelEngine.Dispose();
+}
 {% endhighlight %}

 {% highlight Xamarin %}